chadnpc/PsCraft/docs/Readme.md

 ### PowerShell Class System

-PsCraft's domain layer is implemented with PowerShell classes (constructors, methods, properties, inheritance, and interfaces).
-The relevant `about_*` topics are mirrored in this folder:
+PsCraft's domain layer is implemented with PowerShell classes.

+If you are new to PowerShell class development (constructors, methods, properties, inheritance, and interfaces), these `about_*` topics will greatly help you:

 - [About_Classes_Constructors](./about_Classes_Constructors.md) — How to define constructors, static constructors, base-class invocation, `Init()` chaining pattern (used heavily in PsCraft's `PsModule` family — see [Coding Conventions](#coding-conventions)).
 - [About_Classes_Methods](./about_Classes_Methods.md) — Method definitions, static methods, hidden methods, `Update-TypeData` pattern.